yingxingcheng/2024-python-project-feedback/README.md

 # Projects Feedback with Groups Supervised by YingXing Cheng

-- My email address: <yingxing.cheng@ians.uni-stuttgart.de>
-- My office room number: 7.154
-- More personal info can be found on [this page](https://www.ians.uni-stuttgart.de/institute/team/Cheng-00009/).
+This project involves providing feedback for several projects supervised by YingXing Cheng in the [``Mathematical Programming for Teaching``](https://ilias3.uni-stuttgart.de/ilias.php?baseClass=ilrepositorygui&ref_id=3636004) course.

-:warning: **NOTE**:
+:warning: **VERY IMPORTANT**:

+- A 15-minute discussion is **mandatory** and should be held every week for each group to ask questions and present the current state.
+- **Two** meetings in total are mandatory for each phase.
 - **Please check this page frequently for the latest information on times.**

-- Based on Bernard's comment, a 15-minute discussion is **mandatory** and should be held every week for each group for asking questions and presenting the current state. **Two** meetings in total are mandatory for each phase.
+:warning: **How do we organize the meeting?**:

 - I'm available to discuss in person or online.
 My available office times can be found below for each phase.
 Please let me know if you prefer to use `Webex` for online meeting and provide the room link in advance.

+**What if you have questions when I am unavailable?**

-- You can also write an email if you have any questions related to the projects.
+- You can write an email if you have any questions related to the projects.
-- [Optional] You are all free to open an issue on this GitHub repository to ask any questions related to the project when you need help.
+- [*Optional but highly recommended*] You are all free to open an issue on this GitHub repository to ask any questions related to the project when you need help.
 Please mention the group ID and format your question clearly.
 More details about [how to open an issue on GitHub](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue).

+## Contact Information

+- Email address: <yingxing.cheng@ians.uni-stuttgart.de>
+- Office room number: 7.154
+- More personal info can be found on [this page](https://www.ians.uni-stuttgart.de/institute/team/Cheng-00009/).

 ## Phase 1